5/8/2025

 Chief Technology Officer

-Yeah, I think Jonathan, you should look at our business, right?
+Yeah, I think, Jonathan, you should look at our business, right?
 Like some parts of the business are more vertically integrated than others.
 So you can imagine the more we go, the more we want to drive towards that.
 So where we have more vertical integration, like in North America, we have better margins.
-So that's how we're thinking about it.
+So that's a bit how we're making about it.

 speaker